Responsibilities of the Faculty Member

 Meeting Classes

 The regulations of the University require all members of the faculty to be present for teaching duty and ancillary activities (e.g., committee work and student advisement) during the academic sessions to which they have been assigned.
 In addition, unless special arrangements have been made through the department or school, all members of the faculty are duty-bound to meet all their assigned classes at the place and hour scheduled.
-The length of the various academic sessions and the number of class meetings per session are set conformably to the requirements of the regulatory agencies for the different programs offered by the University, and may not be varied arbitrarily by individual teachers.
+The length of the various academic sessions and the number of class meetings per session are set conformably to the requirements of the regulatory agencies for the different programs offered by the University, and may not be varied arbitrarily by individual faculty members.

-In case of illness necessitating absence from class, the teacher should communicate with the proper departmental officer or, if the latter is not available, with the dean.
+In case of illness necessitating absence from class, the faculty member should communicate with the proper departmental officer or, if the latter is not available, with the dean.
 The department head or dean will determine what arrangements, if any, should be made to provide a substitute instructor or to make up the work of the class at a later date.

 Calendar

-Bulletins and Published (including on-line) Materials
+Bulletins and Published (Including Online) Materials

-Each school and college of the University, under the direction of its dean, issues its own bulletin or bulletins or other published (including on-line) materials describing entrance and degree requirements, programs of study, and the like.
+Each school and college of the University, under the direction of its dean, issues its own bulletin or bulletins or other published (including online) materials describing entrance and degree requirements, programs of study, and the like.
 All official publications of a school’s or college’s requirements and programs must be as accurate and up-to-date as possible.

 It is incumbent upon the individual faculty member whose particular courses are described therein to inform the departmental executive officer of all essential changes that may necessitate a revision of the course description in the published materials.